Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ## Conclusion

 I intend to make one or two additional comparisons in my next article, testing out much more advanced features to ensure _'My Tested ASP.NET Core MVC'_ is able to handle it.
-But, having spoken with Ivayo and reviewed the implementation details of the Fluent API provided, I believe I'd be hard pressed to _trip it up_.
+But, having spoken with Ivaylo and reviewed the implementation details of the Fluent API provided, I believe I'd be hard pressed to _trip it up_.
 The library certainly does things that would either be overly tedious and longwinded, or outright impossible using the mechanisms I've grown used to.

 Hooking into the relevant MVC pipeline components when testing has numerous advantages (so long as it is done very well!). _'My Tested ASP.NET Core MVC'_ really is a very good library, which serves only to make my conclusion ever more bittersweet.